realworldocaml/book/book/lists-and-patterns/README.md

 ## Using Patterns to Extract Data from a List

-We can read data out of a list using a `match` statement.
-Here's a simple example of a recursive function that computes the sum of all elements of a list:[match statements]{.idx}[pattern matching/extracting data with]{.idx #PATMAT}[lists/extracting data from]{.idx}
+We can read data out of a list using a `match` expression.
+Here's a simple example of a recursive function that computes the sum of all elements of a list:[match expressions]{.idx}[pattern matching/extracting data with]{.idx #PATMAT}[lists/extracting data from]{.idx}

 ```ocaml env=main
 # let rec sum l =